resilio-inc/connect-scripts/README.md

 ## start-process-under-logged-on-user.ps1 ![alt text](https://i.imgur.com/F6NAQyb.png "Script supports standard Get-Help cmdlet")
 This script allows to start process (`-AppPath`) with arguments (`-AppCmd`) under currently logged on user and show UI for him.
 Also, you can specify working directory (`-WorkDir`) and wait till process will be ended (`-Wait`).

+## deploy_agent_mac.sh
+This script allows to register agent of Mac as a LaunchDaemon and run under limited user accout.